loader image

 • Volatility: Federal Reserve Bank’s proposed LIBOR replacement for U.S. dollar products, the secured overnight financing rate (“SOFR”) is based on actual secured overnight transactions in the treasury repurchase (repo) market.
 Therefore, ARRs such as SOFR are subject to volatility triggered by stress and irregularities in the repo funding market.

-• Fund transfer pricing (“FTP”): In the transitional arrangements, entities would need to evaluate appropriate FTP processes to allow them to measure cost.
+• Fund Transfer Pricing (“FTP”): In the transitional arrangements, entities would need to evaluate appropriate FTP processes to allow them to measure cost.
 LIBOR has inherent interbank credit premium basis unsecured exposure and forward-looking term structure of rates set daily.
 The transitional arrangements would have to inculcate baseline new pricing and also include within it measures of profitability.

-• Legal contracts: There is possibility of litigation on issues pertaining to interpretation and enforceability of legacy fallback language which only provided for temporary unavailability of LIBOR.
+• Legal Contracts: There is possibility of litigation on issues pertaining to interpretation and enforceability of legacy fallback language which only provided for temporary unavailability of LIBOR.
 As a matter of Indian law, Section 56 of the Indian Contract Act, 1872, provides for discharge of parties from their contractual obligation owing to the occurrence of some supervening event, which renders its performance impossible, like permanent unavailability of LIBOR.
 As a result, banks in India could recall the facilities extended under such arrangements declaring frustration.
 There is therefore uncertainty on what rights could then be exercised by borrowers and how such cancellation would take place.
 Likelihood of litigation is, therefore, high.

-• Uncertainty of borrower: Apart from the above issues, the overnight ARRs are likely to be lower than the LIBOR rates.
+• Uncertainty of Borrower: Apart from the above issues, the overnight ARRs are likely to be lower than the LIBOR rates.
 To balance the value, the replacements would need to be appropriately adjusted.
 Suggestions include calculation of cost of borrowing at the end of the interest period by compounding backwards.
 This will cause significant issues as the borrower will not know cost of borrowing at the time of taking debt.
 In particular such a solution does not work for the trade finance market where margins are set up front.

-• Cost of funds issue: While cost of funds is a commercial concept ascertained by banks basis various objective and subjective factors, the absence of any legislative framework or guidance to provide backing to the calculation of its cost of funds makes it susceptible to challenge.
+• Cost of Funds Issue: While cost of funds is a commercial concept ascertained by banks basis various objective and subjective factors, the absence of any legislative framework or guidance to provide backing to the calculation of its cost of funds makes it susceptible to challenge.
 Accordingly, if banks were to adopt an interest spread on their lending book basis cost of funds, proving the same in a court could get very challenging.

 MARKET TRENDS